(download the Grantmaking Guidelines as a PDF.)

 The Diverse City Fund works to nurture community leaders and grassroots projects that are transforming Washington, DC into a more just, vibrant place to live.
 Through our grantmaking, we identify, support, and connect changemakers of color whose efforts are centered in DC.
 We support the development of community-level social change by funding projects that have less access to traditional funding sources.

 Initiated in 2010 by volunteer community activists and donors, the Diverse City Fund supports grassroots projects and organizations led by and organized in communities of color.
 Since our first grant round in August 2011, we have made 236 grants totalling $608,500 to social justice initiatives.
 For many, our grants are the only institutional funding received in a given year.

 We know that instigating social change takes passion, thoughtfulness, and extraordinary courage.
 The Diverse City Fund believes that the communities most affected by conditions should be at the center of the grantmaking process, and that small grants can have a dramatic impact over time.
 We want to go beyond the scope of most donor-led initiatives by breaking down the usual walls around giving.
 Now more than ever it is imperative that people of color who are building innovative programs to support community-building and resist displacement have a say in how philanthropic resources are utilized in the District of Columbia.

-The Diverse City Fund is a sponsored program fund of the Community Foundation of the National Capital Region.
+The Diverse City Fund is a sponsored program fund of the Greater Washington Community Foundation (formerly the Community Foundation of the National Capital Region).
 All contributions are tax-deductible to the full extent permitted by law.

 New Eligibility Requirements for 2017

 In this movement moment, the Diverse City Fund recognizes the need to support collective action and resistance.
-For the spring 2017 grant round, we will accept and prioritize grant applications from groups engaging in the following types of work:
+In spring 2017, we established more explicit grantmaking priorities and increased our twice-a-year grantmaking from $50,000 to $75,000.
+For the fall 2017 grant found, we will accept and prioritize grant applications from groups engaging in the following types of work:

 - Coalitions/Alliances*– multi-issue, multi-constituent alliances of social change groups led by and organized in communities of color in DC